adamw-codes/StoreMananger/README.md

 ## Installation

--Download the zip.
+ - Download the zip.
--Extract to Desktop.
+ - Extract to Desktop.
--Set up batch file with file location of python.exe and file location of webstoremanager.py.
+ - Set up batch file with file location of python.exe and file location of webstoremanager.py.
--Make sure credentials.py and webstoremanager.py are in the same folder.
+ - Make sure credentials.py and webstoremanager.py are in the same folder.
--Run with batch file.
+ - Run with batch file.

 ## Dependent Libraries